 Reclaim Water System Expansion WWRF

-Currently, the City WWRF has 4.0 MGD of reclaimed water capacity permitted to meet the demands of the service area.
+Currently, the City Waste Water Reclamation Facility (WWRF) has 4.0 Million Gallons per Day (MGD) of reclaimed water capacity permitted to meet the demands of the service area.
 The WWRF has a permitted treatment capacity of 12.0 MGD.
 This project increases the reclaimed water capacity to 6.0 MGD and will support future service within the defined region.
 This project incorporates additional treatment capacity within the filtration system, chlorination system and storage system.
 The project is in line with the City's mandate to offset on the withdrawals on the local aquifers with alternative water supplies.

-August 2019 - Contractor mobilized lated July 2019.
+August 2019 - Contractor mobilized late July 2019.
 Preparatory site works in progress.
 Trailer office delivered and currently being setup.

 July 2019 - First progress meeting since the issuance of the NTP was conducted.
 The contractor has submitted a summary for work completed and work to be performed for the upcoming four-week period.
 The list included the completion of the pre-construction video, locating existing utilities, and the submission for permits with the building department.
 The contractor has also submitted a four-week look-ahead, which included potholing for existing utilities, clearing and grubbing for construction trailers, install temporary utilities for trailers, relocate existing fire hydrant, dig temporary dewatering pond, and begin underground piping for the storage tank.

 June 2019 - The contractor is working on getting all necessary permits prior to mobilize for construction.

 May 2019 - Kick off meeting was held on 4/24/19 and notice to proceed issued.